Rostov kremlin Review

 The huge, blue-dome Cathedral of the Assumption (Uspensky Sobor) stands just outside the walls of the kremlin.
 Inside are frescoes dating to 1675.
 But the truly memorable site is the adjacent four-tower belfry.
 The famous 13 bells of Rostov chime on the half hour and full hour and can play four tunes.
-It's said that the largest of the bells, which weighs 32 tons and is named Sysoi, for Jonah's father, can be heard from 19 km (12 mi) away.
+It's said that the largest of the bells, which weighs 32 tons and is named Sysoi, for Jonah's father, can be heard from 19 km (12 miles) away.

 You enter the kremlin through the richly decorated northern entrance, past the Gate Church of the Resurrection (Nadvratnaya Voskresenskaya Tserkov).
 Well-groomed pathways and a pleasant, tree-lined pond lend themselves to a contemplative walk.
 Just to the right of the entrance into the kremlin is the Church of the Mother of God Hodegetria (Tserkov Bogomateri Odigitrii), whose faceted baroque exterior rises to a single onion dome.